bholloway/angularity.github.io/source-hugo/content/start/example.md

 ### Module definition

-Per the module definition we see that we can name the module anything we like - An angularity project is not split between angular modules.
-Unless we intend this project to be a module for distribution the name does not matter.
+An angularity project is not split between angular modules.
+Unless we intend this project to be a module for distribution the module name does not matter.

 We can see here that module definition lists a few dependencies: